-deficiencies and develop strendesigned to help the student m the student and major professor should jointly set goals in order to improve agths.
-The student and major professor should then propose an action plan neets these goals, including specific steps the student plans to take and timelines his will occur AFTER the student completes this evaluation form and the faculty We have met to discuss this st these goals. tudent's performance and jointly set these goals and this action plan for meeting Student Signature Major Professor Signature
+Student Developmental Goals and Action Plan In the space provided below, the student and major professor should jointly set goals in order to improve deficiencies and develop strengths.
+The student and major professor should then propose an action plan designed to help the student meets these goals, including specific steps the student plans to take and timelines for goal completion.
+Note: This will occur AFTER the student completes this evaluation form and the facult and student have a debriefing meeting.
+We have met to discuss this student's performance and jointly set these goals and this action plan for meeting these goals.
+Student Signature Major Professor Signature